Nezolas/patikadev-veterinary-management-system/README.md

 - Swagger
 - Postman

-The application will run by default at http://localhost:8080.
+- The application will run by default at http://localhost:8080.
+- Also you can control the app via Swagger with this URL; http://localhost:8080/swagger-ui/index.html#/

 ## Project Structure